bkayrob/bkayrob/README.md

 - 📫 How to reach me **Bkrobinson21@hotmail.com**

 - ⚡ Fun fact **Im the Jack of all trades**
+- Any gaps present during any month do not reflect my skills or abilities.
+Gaps usually represent
+- study gaps to learn and grasps new concepts.

 <h3 align="left">Connect with me:</h3>
 <p align="left">